ElHombreSinNombre/laravel-vue/README.md

           php artisan migrate:fresh --seed

         If return a error when launch migrations change *mysql* to *localhost* in *laravelvue* .env file.
-The laradock hosts fails with migration.
+With laradock some scripts must be to launch in workspace container, if we prefer we can use this little trick to launch it from outside of this docker.
 Then return file to original state.

     - Default credentials for PHPMyAdmin